How To Prune Annual Flowers

 Cutting Back at Time of Planting

 Many annual bedding plants are grown commercially in what we often purchase at the nursery in "cell-packs".
-Annuals in cell-packs, or smaller size containers, will often "stretch" as a result of growing in such a restricted envirnment with little soil.
+Annuals in cell-packs, or other smaller size containers, will often "stretch" as a result of growing in such a restricted environment with limited soil.
 When planting annuals that have become stretched, or leggy, in the pots they were grown in, it's a good idea to cut them halfway back at planting time.
-Yes, your Impatiens will look like green stumps, and you will most likely be cutting off all the blooms, but, once planted, it won't take long for them to flush back out into fuller and bushier plants than they would've been with no cutting back.
+Yes, your impatiens will look like green stumps, and you will most likely be cutting off all the blooms, but, once planted, it won't take long for them to flush back out into fuller and bushier plants than they would've been with no cutting back.

 Cutting Back During Summer

-By mid-summer, if an annual bedding plant growing in a bed or conatiner has become leggy and unproductive, simply cut it back.
+By mid-summer, if an annual or perennial plant growing in a bed or container has become leggy and unproductive, simply cut it back.
 The amount of foliage you remove will of course depend on the size of the plant.
-When you cut an annual plant back, make sure you don't cut back to a point in which there are no leaf buds left.
+When you cut a plant back, make sure you don't cut back to a point in which there are no leaf buds left.
+This being said, whenever in doubt about how far you can cut back any specific type of plant always consult with your local nursery and garden center professional or a pruning expert.

 At any time during the warm season it is okay to cut back dead or ugly foliage.

-The best way to winterize an annual flower bed or container garden is to plant Pansies in it!
+The best way to winterize an annual flower bed or container garden is to plant Pansies and other colorful cool-season annual plants in it!

-Otherwise, if you don't intend to plant Pansies or some other cool season annuals, remove summer annuals that have finished their bloom cycle and/or are dead or dying from the beds or contaners they are growing in.
-Leaving these plants in beds or containers for the When winter has arrived, and your perennials have either died back or stopped growing, you can first remove all dead foliage and then apply an inch or two of compost or mulch around plants.
-Leaves work great for mulch as well.
+Otherwise, if you don't intend to plant Pansies or some other cool season annuals, remove summer annuals that have finished their bloom cycle, and/or are dead or dying, from the beds or containers they are growing in.
+Leaving these plants in beds or containers throughout the winter can lead to development of damaging fungus and disease.

 When grown in containers, some annual plants can be overwintered indoors.
 Before bringing any outdoor plant inside your home, inspect all foliage, stems and soil for insects.
 If insects are present, pick them off, or wash them off with water from the garden hose.